 Can I leave out the peas?
 Yes, you can leave them out - I understand that they are not common in dressing.
 But you'll really be missing out on part of what sets this dressing apart from the rest.

 Can I freeze the leftovers?
-Yes!
+Yes, this recipe freezes well.
 This is a big portion.
 But the beauty is...
 If you make both pans at Thanksgiving, you can freeze the second to warm up and serve at Christmas!
-I would recommend slicing the dressing, wrapping in plastic wrap, and storing in an airtight container until you're ready to reheat.
+Slice the dressing, wrap it tightly, and store it in an airtight container.

 ★ Did you make this southern cornbread dressing recipe?